Keyboard shortcuts

 $ git pull origin master

-Create a new clone to use as workshop:
+Create a new clone to use as experimentation:

 $ cd ..